tomayac/amphtml/extensions/README.md

 Extended components must be explicitly included into the document as custom elements.

-For example, to include a youtube video in your page include the following script in the `<head>`:
+For example, to include a YouTube video in your page include the following script in the `<head>`:

 ```html